solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 ```

 If you try to pass `SomeBigDataStruct` into the function with the
-`SomeFunctionContext` context, you’ll run into the following compiler warning:
+`SomeFunctionContext` context, you'll run into the following compiler warning:

 `// Stack offset of XXXX exceeded max offset of 4096 by XXXX bytes, please minimize large stack variables`